CAST-genomics/haptools/docs/api/data.rst

 By default, the ``subset()`` method returns a new :class:`Genotypes` instance.
 The samples and variants in the new instance will be in the order specified.

-GenotypesRefAlt
+GenotypesVCF
 +++++++++++++++
 The :class:`Genotypes` class can be easily *extended* (sub-classed) to load extra fields into the ``variants`` structured array.
-The :class:`GenotypesRefAlt` class is an example of this where I extended the :class:`Genotypes` class to add REF and ALT fields from the VCF as a new column of the structured array.
+The :class:`GenotypesVCF` class is an example of this where I extended the :class:`Genotypes` class to add REF and ALT fields from the VCF as a new column of the structured array.
 So the ``variants`` array will have named columns: "id", "chrom", "pos", "alleles".
 The new "alleles" column contains lists of alleles designed such that the first element in the list is the REF allele, the second is ALT1, the third is ALT2, etc.

-All of the other methods in the :class:`Genotypes` class are inherited, but the :class:`GenotypesRefAlt` class implements an additional method ``write()`` for dumping the contents of the class to the provided file.
+All of the other methods in the :class:`Genotypes` class are inherited, but the :class:`GenotypesVCF` class implements an additional method ``write()`` for dumping the contents of the class to the provided file.

 .. code-block:: python

-	genotypes = data.GenotypesRefAlt.load('tests/data/simple.vcf')
+	genotypes = data.GenotypesVCF.load('tests/data/simple.vcf')
 	# make the first sample homozygous for the alt allele of the fourth variant
 	genotypes.data[0, 3] = (1, 1)
 	genotypes.write()